GauntletWizard/enhancements/keps/sig-auth/NNNN-mtls-signer/README.md

 encrypt traffic from pod to pod.
 This proposal creates a signer that can be used to create MTLS certificates for use in communications between pods, as many teams were doing before the certs/v1 changes from certs/v1beta1.
+It further builds into the kubelet the functionality to generate keys and certificate requests for each pod it admits.

 This signer's CA certificiate would be easily accessible and be used as a root of trust for communication that happens within the cluster.
+Further, every pod will be create with TLS secrets auto mounted that can be used to secure all communication.

+By moving the certificate authority for pod communication into the cluster the attack surface is significantly reduced.

 ### Goals